 I tested each wire with my Wiggy Voltage Tester with one lead on the box and the other on the wire to determine whether it was LINE hot wire or the neutral conductor.
 I could tape the wires with white and black electrical tape and reuse them on a new receptacle.

 Look inside the electrical box to see the type of wiring.
-Several choices were available depending on geography and age that were used as part of general construction techniques.
+Depending on geography and age, several choices were available that were used as part of general construction techniques.
 A Pre-World War 2 house could have knob and tube wiring, old-style BX metal armored cable, or even rigid metal electrical conduit with wires pulled inside.

 The above metal outlet box had two BX cables entering it, one from each side.
 There weren’t any tapped holes in the back of the box for a ground screw, so I had two options.